— NEW YORK (AP) — Call it the Bernanke Boost.

 The S&P 500 index jumped as high as 1,675, above its record close of 1,669 from May 21.
 The index was up 20 points, or 1.2 percent, at 1,673 as of 3:11 p.m.
 Eastern Daylight Time.

 The index is on track for its sixth straight day of gains, its longest streak in four months.

-In government bond trading, the yield on the 10-year note fell to 2.60 percent from 2.63 percent Wednesday.
+In government bond trading, the yield on the 10-year note fell to 2.58 percent from 2.63 percent Wednesday.
 The yield has dropped this week.
 It surged as high as 2.74 percent Friday after the government reported strong hiring in June.
-Many traders took the report as a signal that the Fed would be more likely to slow its bond purchases sooner rather than later.
+Many traders took that report as a signal that the Fed would be more likely to slow its bond purchases sooner rather than later.